 Langdon Triticum dicoccoides-3A (LDN(Dic-3)) substitution line, a line from a FHB recurrent selection established in 1995, and a doubled haploid line were identified to have a moderate level of resistance to FHB.
 Six segregating populations were developed from crossing the three lines to the durum wheat cultivars Maier and Ben.
 All six populations were evaluated in the 2000 FHB nursery at Prosper, ND and approximately 30% of lines were selected.
-In the Fall 2001 greenhouse only the F3 selected lines from the Ben/LDN(DIC-3) population were evaluated because of space limitation.
+In the Fall 2001 greenhouse only the F3 selected lines from the Ben/LDN (DIC-3A) population were evaluated because of space limitation.
 Eighteen lines had disease severity lower than 18%.
-These lines will be evaluated further for FHB and agronomic traits.
+These lines are being evaluated for FHB resistance in the Spring 2002 greenhouse.
+Selected lines will be sent to New Zealand for seed increase to enter in the preliminary yield trials.
 Since 1990 we have developed several populations using Sumai#3 as a source of resistance to FHB.
 Twenty lines were identified from FHB evaluations of these populations at the Academy of Agricultural Science, Plant Protection Institute (AASPPI) in Shanghai, China and in the Spring 2000 greenhouse.
 A third evaluation in the Fall 2000 greenhouse confirmed the resistance of these lines.
 The twenty lines were successfully increased in the winter nursery in New Zealand and adequate seed was obtained for yield trial evaluations in the 2001 growing season in North Dakota.
-The best three FHB resistant lines were crossed to different durum cultivars to develop 25 segregating populations with an average population size of 2000 F2 plants.
-Only two populations were evaluated as an F3 lines for FHB in the Fall 2000 and Spring 2001 greenhouse because of space limitations.
-Approximately 30% were selected for further evaluations.
-One of the two populations was screened with the microsatellite XGWM 533, however, the screening was unsuccessful because of problems with DNA extractions.
-A third population was sent to AASPPI for evaluations in the 2000-01 season.
-Forty- four F3 lines were selected for further evaluation in the greenhouse.
+The best three FHB resistant lines were crossed to different durum cultivars to develop 25 segregating populations with an average population size of 2000 F_2 plants.
+Only two populations were evaluated as an F_3 lines for FHB in the Fall 2000 and Spring 2001 greenhouse because of space limitations.
+Very susceptible lines were eliminated and the remaining lines (Approximately 30%) are being evaluated as F4's in the 2002 Prosper field screening nursery.
+A third population was sent to AASPPI for evaluations in 2000-01Season.
+Forty four F3 lines were selected and are being evaluated as F_4 's in the 2002 Prosper field nursery.
 The remaining populations are being advanced to be evaluated either at AASPPI or greenhouses in North Dakota.
+These populations also will be screened with the microsattellite XGWM 533.

-FY00 (approx. May 00 - April 01)
+FY01 (approx. May 01 - April 02) PI: Elias, Elias M. Grant: 59-0790-9-033

-PI: Elias Elias

-Grant: 59-0790-9-033